opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-12.jpg" width=700 alt="Example dashboard using data visualizations from many data sources">

 You have now explored the data sources experimental feature.
-To provide feedback on how the OpenSearch Project team can improve this feature ahead of its release for production use, comment in the [OpenSearch forum](https://forum.opensearch.org/).
+To provide feedback on how this feature can be improved ahead of its release for production use, comment in the [OpenSearch forum](https://forum.opensearch.org/).

 ## Understanding feature limitations